irrwahn/irrvuan/README.md

 flavors, particularly the one named `basic`, to get a more detailed notion of what this is about.

-#### Stage 4: Create an bootable live image
+#### Stage 4: Create a bootable live image

-This step is optional: If enabled in the configuration, an additional ISO image is produced that can be burned to a CD or DVD, or (provided the `isohybrid` utility was available during creation) even be booted straight from a USB pen drive.
-The contents of the merged `isolinux` flavor folders is included during image creation.
-Optionally an additional USB live image with support for file backed persistence can be generated.
+This step is optional: If enabled in the configuration, additional ISO and / or USB images are produced that can be burned to a CD or DVD or booted straight from a USB pen drive.
+The contents of the merged `boot` flavor folders is included during image creation.
+USB live images have added support for file backed persistence.

 ### What else?